lucastliu/sciencebot/HARDWARE.md

 ![converter][converter]

-#### Wheels

-Attach wheel to motor shaft.
-Place thread ziptie through motor and chassis base.
-Hand dexterity required here.
-"Pre-bending" the ziptie before threading can make this easier.
-![botbottomfit][bot_fitting]
-![botbottom1][bot_bottom_1]
-Thread power and ground wires from motor through chassis.
-Repeat for all wheels.
-![botbottom2][bot_bottom_2]

 #### Arduino Motor Microcontroller

 Our Arduino Uno will serve as the motor microcontroller.
-Attatch the motor shield to the Arduino, and wire the motors to the shield.
+Attatch the motor shield to the Arduino, and wire the motors to the shield. using the USB A/B Cable, connect the Arduino to the Raspberry Pi.

-![ard1][ard1]

-using the USB A/B Cable, connect the Arduino to the Raspberry Pi.

-![ard2][ard2]
+![ardfront][ardfront]

+The Pi and Arduino are vertically mounted on the base

+![ardside][ardside]

 Test the motors by running `motor_test.py` (located under motors folder) on the Pi.
 Note the direction of spin for each wheel.
 Adjust the code in the Arduino `SerialMotor.ino` file, or the `SerialMotor.py` file to correct.
 Note that these files exist in the standalone motors folder, but also under dev_ws/src/nav/nav/motors for the ROS2 implementation.
 Changes need to be made in the dev_ws subdirectory to take effect for the ROS implementation.
 Same goes for the standalone.

+![botmin][botmin]

 #### BNO055 IMU
 ![imu][imu]